ivanhofer/typesafe-i18n/packages/runtime/README.md

 ### limitations

-The `typesafeI18nString` and `typesafeI18nObject` functions offer full typesafety support, but these re things you need to know:
+The `typesafeI18nString` and `typesafeI18nObject` functions offer full typesafety support, but these are things you need to know:

  - index based arguments need to be passed as an object:
    ```ts